 The Figure also illustrates the empirical task we will confront when estimating the returns to hierarchy.
 Our goal is to compare realized production and earnings to what production and earnings would be, absent hierarchical production.
-Our data will contain information on $F(z_m, z_w)$, law offices' output, and n, law offices' associate-partner ratios.
-It follows that if θ were known, one could infer $v(z_m)$ - what partners would earn, absent hierarchical production - because $v(z_m) = F(z_m, z_w)/(n+1)^{\theta}$.
-Much of our empirical focus will therefore be aimed at estimating θ , or more broadly the time cost associated with hierarchical production.5
+Our data will contain information on $F(z_m, z_w)$, law offices' output, and n, law offices' associate-partner ratio.
+It follows that if θ were known, one could infer $v(z_m)\varepsilon_i$ - what partners would earn, absent hierarchical production - because $v(z_m)\varepsilon_i = F(z_m, z_w)/(n(z_w) + 1)^{\theta}$.
+Much of our empirical focus will therefore be aimed at estimating θ , or more broadly the time cost associated with hierarchical production.6

 Production in most contexts, even human capital intensive contexts like ours, involves inputs other than individuals' knowledge.
-We allow for this by introducing "overhead" inputs into the model in the following way.
+We allow for this by introducing "overhead" inputs into the model in the following way:

-Assumption 3: Monotonic and convex overhead costs Overhead and other costs (e.g., for office space, support staff) are positive, increasing, and weakly convex in team size, c(n+1) > 0, c'(n+1) > 0, $c''(n+1) \ge 0$.
+Assumption 4: Monotonic and Convex Overhead Costs.
+Overhead and other costs (e.g. for office space, support staff) are positive, increasing and weakly convex in total team size, c(n + 1) > 0, c'(n + 1) > 0, $c''(n + 1) \ge 0$.